 There are 13 words in this input and using word-piece tokenization, you arrive at 20 sub-tokens as input into the BERT model.
 The last hidden layer includes an embedding for every single token.
 Let's say the embedding dimension for a token is 768.
-For the purpose of emotion detection - You can either use the CLS token (Start token) embedding (also called the pooled embedding) or you can take the average of the embeddings of the tokens in the last hidden layer of BERT. a) What's the dimension of the pooled BERT embedding of this particular input example b) What's the dimension of the CLS/Start token embedding in this example? c) what's the total dimension of the last hidden layer?
+For the purpose of emotion detection - You can either use the CLS token (Start token) embedding (also called the pooled embedding) or you can take the average of the embeddings of the tokens in the last hidden layer of BERT. a) What's the dimension of the pooled BERT embedding of this particular input example b) What's the dimension of the total dimension of the last hidden layer?